DigitalFuturesOCADU/experimentalux/Readme.md

-# Experimenting with Inputs in P5
+# Experimenting with Inputs + Templates
-This series of P5 examples introduce methods for working with standard input methods in new ways

 ## Table of Contents
 - [Experimental UX](#experimental-ux)